 It is important to note that Dogs Victoria does not have the power to award monetary compensation, nor does it have the power to force a member to comply.
 As a member based organisation, it falls within our purview to determine breach or compliance with the Code, Constitution, Rules and/or Regulations and, assuming that a case is proven, impose an appropriate penalty.

 Should financial compensation be the outcome you seek, it may also be necessary to lodge a civil claim (e.g. VCAT).

 No. Should you be seeking legal advice, it will be necessary to contact legal aid or a solicitor.

 A complaint pack may be located for download on our website by scrolling down the page to 'Other Forms' under Forms/Members Forms or upon request from the office.

-The appropriate form must be completed (refer Rule 2.20) and returned together with any supporting documentation/evidence.
+The appropriate form must to be completed (Refer Rule 2.20) and lodged together with ALL supporting documentation/evidence.
 Evidence is a crucial element of any case file.
-Any investigation relies solely upon fact and evidence in determining whether or not a Respondent has prima facie, a case to answer.
+Any investigation relies solely upon facts and evidence in determining whether or not a Respondent has prima facie a case to answer.

 To minimise the risk of error, it is important to ensure all current evidence supporting the allegations is lodged in one submission, at the time of complaint.
 Further opportunities will be provided to lodge material should a case be referred to Investigations.